Face coverings are highly recommended for those up to date on vaccinations and required for those not up to date on vaccinations

 The UC Riverside Be Smart About Safety (BSAS) Management Committee receives, reviews and recommends approval of department requests for program funds.

-All submissions will be reviewed during the end of the Fall quarter of each year.
+All submissions will be reviewed during the month of September.

 Download OP's Frequently Asked Questions